 Tolerance of Those with Different Faiths and Beliefs and for Those without a Faith

 Celebrating different faiths and cultures.
-Understanding that people have a right to their beliefs, even if they are different from ours.
+Understanding that people have a right to their own ideas and beliefs, even if they are different from ours.

 Our curriculum, where applicable, includes key references to fundamental British Values.
 For example, ‘democracy’ is taught within our history work on Ancient Greece and Civil Rights during RE.